codezmr/codezmr/README.md

 zamiruddin

 > what_do_you_do
-I mass Java into doing things it probably shouldn't.
+mass Java into doing things it probably shouldn't.

-> mass?
-I meant mass.
-I don't just write code.
-I throw mass at it.

 > favorite_error?
-NullPointerException.
-We have history.
+NullPointerException. we have history.

 > tabs_or_spaces?
 yes.